basho/basho_docs/source/languages/en/riak/dev/using/data-types.md

 ## Data Types and Context

-When performing normal key/value updates in Riak, we advise that you use [[vector clocks]], which enable Riak to make intelligent decisions behind the scenes about which objects should be considered more causally recent.
+When performing normal key/value updates in Riak, we advise that you use [[causal context]], which enables Riak to make intelligent decisions behind the scenes about which object values should be considered more causally recent than others in cases of conflict.
 In some of the examples above, you saw references to **context** metadata included with each Data Type stored in Riak.

-Data Type contexts are similar to [[vector clocks]] in that they are opaque (i.e. not readable by humans) and also perform a similar function to that of vector clocks, i.e. they inform Riak which version of the Data Type a client is attempting to modify.
+Data Type contexts are similar to [[causal context]] in that they are opaque (i.e. not readable by humans) and also perform a similar function to that of causal context, i.e. they inform Riak which version of the Data Type a client is attempting to modify.
 This information is required by Riak when making decisions about convergence.

-In the example below, we'll fetch the context from the user data map we created for Ahmed:
+In the example below, we'll fetch the context from the user data map we created for Ahmed, just to see what it looks like:

 ```java
 // Using the "ahmedMap" Location from above: